tulios/mappersmith-object/readme.md

 ### <a name="dec"></a> dec

-It set the value of a property to the current value minus some amount.
+Set the value of a property to the current value minus some amount.
 The default amount is 1.
 If the value is not a number `false` will be returned instead.
 Undefined keys will be initialized with -1.

 ```js
 obj.dec('clicks') // 5